sciactive/hookphp/README.md

 ## Getting Started

-All you need to do is include the H.php file.
+If you don't use an autoloader, all you need to do is include the H.php file.

 ```php
 require("H.php");